 The Chitauri are a shapeshifting race of Skrull-like aliens.
 It is hinted that the Chitauri, or the 616 counterparts, are not related to Skrulls, but a more focused, Jihad-based defector group that believes in pure violence and complete destruction of perceived enemies.
 It is because of this extreme anarchist behavior that most Skrulls refuse to acknowledge the existence of this newer group, seeing them as cult-like extremists.

-The Chitauri where created by Mark Miller and Bryan Hitch and first appeared in the alternate reality known as the "Ultimate Universe" and made their comic debut in The Ultimates issue 8 (2002).
-At first it appeared that the Chitauri where only a variant of the Skrulls found in the Ultimate universe
+The Chitauri were created by Mark Miller and Bryan Hitch and first appeared in the alternate reality known as the "Ultimate Universe."
+They made their comic debut in The Ultimates issue 8 (2002).
+This version of the Chitauri were only a variant of the Skrulls found in the Ultimate universe

-The Chitauri however also made their debut in main Marvel or '616' continuity in Nova Volume 5 issue 3.
-This made it clear that the Chitauri was definitely a different race then the Skrulls.
+After being used as a generic alien army in the film, The Avengers, The Chitauri made their debut in the 616 continuity in Nova Volume 5 issue 3.
+They resembled their movie counterparts and were definitely a different race then the Skrulls.

 Major Story Arcs

 Although not much is known about the Chitauri race in the 616 Universe, the young new Nova named Sam Alexander was the first human to contact this new violant race.